ImageMagick/Usage-Markdown/compose/index.md

 It does not matter if the image is the source or the destination image.
 In some ways it make this compose method more versatile.

-For example here I subtract a image of a circle on the right (which I negate), from the one on the left.
+For example, here I subtract an image of a circle on the right (which I negate), from the one on the left.

 ~~~
 convert circle_left.gif \( circle_right.gif -negate \) \